NathanPease16/Flexi/Documentation/FlexiEvent/Pack.md

 | - | - | - |
 | events | FlexiEvent[] | All of the events to be packed into an array |

+## Returns
+The FlexiEvents packed into an array

 ## Description
 Packs all given FlexiEvents into an array of FlexiEvents